 The design patent of Samsung Electronics was initially filed in the US with the USPTO (the United States Patent and Trademark Office) and was subsequently registered with the Global Design Database of the WIPO (World Intellectual Property Office), where the patent on October 16, 2018, published.

-From the summary description, you can see that you can use the television in ‘the first state’, while in ‘the second state’ you have a mirror at your disposal.
+The summary description shows that you can use the television in ‘the first state’, while in ‘the second state’ you have a mirror at your disposal.
 Probably ‘the first state’ means that the TV is switched on, while ‘the second state’ shows the function for when the television set is in standby mode.

 We also see this principle with Samsung The Frame TVs.
 Some time ago, the company also already applied for a trademark for Samsung The Window, possibly a transparent TV.
 Perhaps we can add ‘Samsung The Mirror TV’ here in the future.

-One of the patent images shows that the weather forecast is shown, while someone looks at himself in the mirror.
-Another image illustrates a Samsung Galaxy smartphone shown on television, it is probably possible to connect your smartphone directly to the TV and thus to view the content on your smartphone via your television.
+One of the patent images shows the weather forecast is shown while someone looks at himself in the mirror.
+Another image illustrates a Samsung Galaxy smartphone shown on television; it is probably possible to connect your smartphone directly to the TV and thus view the content on your smartphone via your television.

-It is possible that Samsung will also add touchscreen functionality to the smart mirror, as well as smart lighting.
+It is possible that Samsung will also add touchscreen functionality to the smart mirror and smart lighting.
 In addition, it seems obvious that Bixby, Samsung’s own speech assistant, will be built in.

 It is as yet unknown if and when Samsung will launch this smart mirror TV.
-But now that there are already several smart mirrors available, it is certainly not inconceivable that Samsung will also jump into this hole.
+But now that several smart mirrors are already available, it is certainly not inconceivable that Samsung will also jump into this hole.
 It would, in any case, be a nice addition to the already special portfolio of Samsung TV models.